Social Media: Zero Tolerance

 HOW DO WE COMMUNICATE OUR PRIVACY NOTICE?

-At The Chislehurst Partnership, the practice privacy notice is displayed on our website, through signage in the waiting room, and in writing during patient registration (by means of this leaflet).
+At The Chislehurst Partnership, the practice privacy notice is displayed on our website, through signage in the waiting room, and in writing on request.
 We will:

 • Inform patients how their data will be used and for what purpose